JvanDooren/Robotis_Mini_ROS/README.md

 	* build
 	* test max load (weight)
 	* 3d print RPi mount

 * 3D print
 	* Custom Pi Case
-	* Custom piece to attach Pi to the back of the Mini
+	* Custom piece to attach Pi to the back of the Mini ✔️
+	* Custom piece for camera in head

 * IMU MPU-6050
 	* buy
 	* install on OpenCM9.04